Xephox/Survey/README.md

 # Survey
-application that can be done on own device where they can enter the number of ticket and complete a survey and submit it. display in table for admin. a dynamic form where the questions can be changed in admin area.
+Application that can be done on own device where they can enter the number of ticket and complete a survey and submit it.
+Display in table for admin.
+A dynamic form where the questions can be changed in admin area.
-prototype by new year.
+Prototype by new year.

 ## Pages
 1. Allow entry of ticket number.